-- Make sure that no sharp-edged items, such as animal's teeth or nails, come into contact with the battery.
-This could cause a fire. - Store the battery out of reach of children.
+Make sure that no sharp-edged items, such as animal's teeth or nails, come into contact with the battery.
+This could cause a fire.

 Be careful that children do not swallow any parts (such as earphone, connection parts of the phone, etc.) This could cause asphyxiation or suffocation resulting in serious injury or death.